 Joe Leslie-Hurd is a Formal Verification engineer at Intel Corporation in Portland, Oregon.
 His work focuses on verifying critical components of many-core processors, including vector processing with floating point arithmetic.
 Before that he was Formal Methods Lead at Galois, Inc., where he applied rigorous semantic techniques to design and analyze security-critical software.
 He completed a Ph.D. at Cambridge University on the formal verification of probabilistic algorithms, and his work since has included: developing a package management system for higher order logic theories; applying automatic proof techniques for first order logic; and creating the world's first formally verified chess endgame database.

-Joe Leslie-Hurd, Ph.D. is a Formal Verification engineer at Intel Corporation in Portland, Oregon.
-His work focuses on verifying critical components of many-core processors, including vector processing with floating point arithmetic.
-Until 2012 he was Formal Methods Lead at Galois, Inc., where he applied techniques founded on formal semantics to design and analyze security-critical software.
+Joe Leslie-Hurd is a Formal Verification engineer at Intel Corporation in Portland, Oregon.
+Since joining in 2012 his work has focused on verifying critical components of many-core processors, including vector processing with floating point arithmetic.
+Dr. Leslie-Hurd was Formal Methods Lead at Galois, Inc. from 2007–2012, where he applied techniques founded on formal semantics to design and analyze security-critical software.
 He has over 15 years experience formally verifying the correctness of complex software, including probabilistic programs, elliptic curve cryptography and game tree analysis algorithms.
-He is the developer of Metis, an automatic theorem prover for first order logic, and coordinates the OpenTheory project, a package management system for higher order logic theories.
-Dr. Leslie-Hurd is an active member of the formal verification research community, having organized conferences in 2005, 2008 and 2013, given invited talks, and regularly appears on program committees and reviews papers for conferences and journals.
-Prior to joining Galois in 2007, Dr. Leslie-Hurd was a research fellow at Magdalen College, Oxford University.
+Dr. Leslie-Hurd is the developer of Metis, an automatic theorem prover for first order logic, and coordinates the OpenTheory project, a package management system for higher order logic theories.
+He is an active member of the formal verification research community, having organized conferences in 2005, 2008 and 2013, and serves on program committees and reviews papers for many conferences and journals.
+Dr. Leslie-Hurd was a research fellow at Magdalen College, Oxford University from 2003–2007.
 He studied at Cambridge University, receiving a Masters degree in Mathematics in 1997, and a Ph.D. in Computer Science in 2002.

 The eldest of three brothers, I grew up in the Bath end of Somerset: a county in the south west of England.
 My first nine years were spent in the tiny village of Cranmore, and then my family moved to the nearby town of Frome.
 There I attended Frome College and took up chess to while away the lunchtimes.
 I completed my studies in Cambridge, and then worked for a time in the university Computer Laboratory while living in the village of Girton.
 I continued my research in Oxford, taking up go to while away the evenings, and then moved into industry in Portland, Oregon.